Anglican Church of Melanesia: Doctrine and practice

 The centre of the Church of Melanesia's teaching is the life and resurrection of Jesus Christ.
 The basic teachings of the church are summed up in the Apostles' Creed and the Nicene Creed.

 The focus of the church's worship is the celebration of the Holy Eucharist, sometimes called "Mass", but more often "Communion" or "Communion service".
 This is celebrated weekly wherever there is a priest and in some communities it is celebrated daily, except for Saturdays.

-Morning Prayer and Evening Prayer are offered in most churches and congregations daily, and Evening Prayer, "Evensong", is often sung (except for the Psalms) on Sundays and feasts.
+Morning Prayer and Evening Prayer are offered in most churches and congregations daily; the Angelus is prayed at noon, especially in religious communities and mission schools.
+Evening Prayer, "Evensong", is often sung (except for the Psalms) on Sundays and feasts.

 Feast days are celebrated by most communities on a Sunday near the feast day, or at least in the same month.

 The church in its canons accepts and teaches the seven sacraments of the Church, Baptism, Holy Eucharist, Confirmation, Penance, Holy Matrimony, Holy Orders, and Anointing of the Sick.